The Commercial Risk Hiding in Your Inbox

 The CISO’s Problem: An Uncontrolled Data Egress Risk

-The wrong CC problem
+The wrong CC

 The wrong CC in a contract negotiation is not a theoretical risk.
 It is a routine occurrence with consequences that range from mildly embarrassing to commercially catastrophic.
 An internal thread discussing negotiating position — including the organisation’s approval threshold, its assessment of the counterparty’s likely position, and its legal advice on a disputed clause — lands in the inbox of the supplier being negotiated with.
 The negotiation does not recover from that.
-The relationship may not either.
+There is no technical control that reliably prevents this in an email environment.
+The only safeguard is human attention, applied consistently, under time pressure.
+That safeguard fails with predictable regularity.

 The audit trail that does not exist

-When a security incident involves commercially sensitive negotiation materials — a competitor obtains pricing information, a counterparty acts on knowledge they should not have, a regulatory inquiry requires production of communication records — the email inbox is an inadequate forensic environment.
+When a security incident involves commercially sensitive negotiation materials, the email inbox is an inadequate forensic environment.
 Threads have been deleted.
 Attachments have been detached.
 The complete record of who communicated what to whom and when cannot be reliably reconstructed.
+Under NIS2, DORA, and a growing range of sector-specific frameworks, the inability to produce a complete and accurate record of sensitive commercial communications is not just an operational inconvenience.
+It is a compliance exposure.

 The CFO’s Problem: Risk That Shows Up on the P&L